Home page

 Future Expectations

-“The situation is bleak,” said Beckett, who has low faith in the international community’s willingness to take action, such as by imposing sanctions and embargoes.
+“The situation is bleak,” said Beckett, who has low faith in the international community’s willingness to take action, such as through sanctions and embargoes.
 The U.S. response is the most relevant to the situation, which Beckett said “is a problem as Biden, Harris and Trump all support the Gaza genocide.”

 Beckett said he would like a situation where Israeli aggression is permanently curtailed and there is no need for Hamas, Hezbollah, or the Axis of Resistance to exist, “But that seems unlikely.”
-What must happen, in his view, is a U.S. regime change of stance on arming Israel.
+What must happen, in his view, is a U.S. change of stance on arming Israel.
 “Criticizing Netanyahu is not enough, especially when you continue to arm and diplomatically protect him.
-The invasion [in Lebanon] will continue for as long as it has US support.”
+The invasion [in Lebanon] will continue for as long as it has U.S. support.”

 Korany believes that two critical measures are needed to save Lebanon from its worsening situation: (1) an immediate ceasefire and pressure on Israel to stop its plans; (2) foreign funds to help those who left their homes in the south and rebuild medical services and general infrastructure so that people may go back.